|

 pack.
 When we reached the river we found it cleared of snow by the wind.

-skating was very much fun.
+The skating was very much fun.

 With our backs to the wind we were blown skimming down the river.
 However when